Warm and fuzzy flicks to stream with your lover this Valentine’s Day

 Jason Segel stars as lovable oaf Peter Brenner, whose long-time girlfriend, Sarah Marshall (Kristin Bell), leaves him for rockstar/self-proclaimed sex god, Aldous Snow (Russell Brand).
 After a series of failed dates and sexual encounters, Peter goes to Hawaii with the intent of clearing his head.
 He runs into Sarah and her lover and struggles to cope in their presence.
-Segel is endearing and hilarious as Peter Brenner, and Russell Brand is at his best (he's essentially playing himself).
+Segel is endearing and hilarious as Peter Brenner and Russell Brand is at his best (he's essentially playing himself).

 10. Slumdog Millionaire

 An 18-year-old "slumdog" participates as a contestant on Who Wants to Be a Millionaire? and is interrogated by the police when his success is mistaken for cheating.
-As the movie unfolds, each answer to the quiz questions reveals a chapter in Jamal's life that led him to this point and we begin to realise that there is specific motive to his appearance on national television.
-Adapted for screen by Danny Boyle, Slumdog is a gritty and heartbreaking adventure that will put a smile on your face.
+As the movie unfolds, each answer to the quiz questions reveals a chapter in Jamal's life that led him to this point and we begin to realise that there's a specific motive to his appearance on national television.
+Adapted for screen by Danny Boyle, Slumdog Millionaire is a gritty and heartbreaking adventure that will put a smile on your face.